 Prior to the significant decline in global oil prices in mid-2014, rising oil prices and production resulted in large fiscal Government surpluses for over a decade (see "Economy of Saudi Arabia-Overview").
 However, the sustained decline in global oil prices since mid-2014 resulted in the Government recording a budget deficit in the fiscal year 2014 equivalent to 2.3 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2014.
-In the fiscal year 2015, this increased to a budget deficit equivalent to 14.9 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2015.
-In the fiscal year 2016, the budget deficit decreased to an equivalent of 12.8 per cent. of Saudi Arabia's nominal GDP for the year ending 31 December 2016, based on preliminary figures.
-The decrease in the budget deficit in the fiscal year 2016 can principally be attributed to the Government's implementation of various fiscal control measures.
-Given these budget deficits, in its budget for the fiscal year 2017, the Government has continued to focus on comprehensive economic, fiscal, and structural reforms in order to strengthen public finances and enhance sustainability over the medium- and long-term (see "-2017 Government Budget" below and "Risk Factors-There can be no assurance that the Government's fiscal balance measures will be successful or that the fiscal balance will not have an adverse economic impact").
+In the fiscal year 2015, this increased to a budget deficit equivalent to 15.0 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2015, based on preliminary figures.
+Given this increasing budget deficit, in its budget for the fiscal year 2016, the Government has focused on comprehensive economic, fiscal, and structural reforms in order to strengthen public finances and enhance sustainability over the medium- and long-term (see "-2016 Government Budget" below and "Risk Factors-There can be no assurance that the Government's fiscal consolidation measures will be successful or that the fiscal consolidation will not have an adverse economic impact").

-2017 Government Budget
+2016 Government Budget

-The Government announced its 2017 budget on 22 December 2016.
-The 2017 budget estimates total Government revenues at SAR 692.0 billion (U.S.\$184.5 billion), an increase of 33.2 per cent. compared to actual revenues of SAR 519.4 billion (U.S.\$138.5 billion) in the fiscal year 2016.
-The 2017 budget estimates total Government expenditure at SAR 890.0 billion (U.S.\$237.3 billion), an increase of 7.2 per cent. compared to actual expenditures of SAR 830.5 billion (U.S.\$221.5 billion) in the fiscal year 2016 (the Government expenditure of SAR 830.5 billion in the fiscal year 2016 excludes an expenditure amount of SAR 105.0 billion (U.S.\$28.0 billion) relating to settling due payments from prior years).
-The budgeted deficit in the 2017 budget is projected at SAR 198.0 billion (U.S.\$52.8 billion), a decrease of 36.3 per cent. compared to the actual deficit of SAR 311.1 billion (U.S.\$83.0 billion) in the fiscal year 2016.
-The Government expects to finance the budgeted deficit for the fiscal year 2017 primarily through a combination of raising domestic and external indebtedness and utilising its reserve assets, to the extent necessary.
+The Government announced its 2016 budget on 28 December 2015.
+The 2016 budget estimates total Government revenues at SAR 513.8 billion (U.S.\$137.0 billion), a 16.6 per cent. decline compared to actual revenues of SAR 615.9 billion (U.S.\$164.2 billion) in the fiscal year 2015.
+The 2016 budget estimates total Government expenditure at SAR 840.0 billion (U.S.\$224.0 billion), a decrease of 14.1 per cent. compared to actual expenditures of SAR 978.1 billion (U.S.\$260.8 billion) in the fiscal year 2015.
+The budgeted deficit in the 2016 budget is projected at SAR 326.2 billion (U.S.\$87.0 billion), a decrease of 9.9 per cent. compared to the actual deficit of SAR 362.2 billion (U.S.\$96.6 billion) in the fiscal year 2015.
+The Government expects to finance the budgeted deficit for the fiscal year 2016 primarily through a combination of utilising its reserve assets and raising domestic and external indebtedness, to the extent necessary.

-The 2017 Government budget, like the 2016 Government budget before it, was announced against the backdrop of a low oil price environment (see "Risk Factors-Saudi Arabia's economy may be adversely affected by the current low oil price environment"), as well as challenging international and regional economic and financial conditions.
-Accordingly, two major sources of expenditure have been earmarked for limited growth: (i) Government support for energy and utilities; and (ii) recurring expenditures, particularly wages, salaries and allowances.
+The 2016 Government budget was announced against the backdrop of a low oil price environment (see "Risk Factors- Saudi Arabia's economy may be adversely affected by the current low oil price environment"), as well as challenging international and regional economic and financial conditions.
+Accordingly, two major sources of expenditure were earmarked for limited growth: (i) Government support for energy and utilities; and (ii) recurring expenditures, particularly wages, salaries and allowances.
 Following the announcement of the 2016 Government budget, a Royal Decree announced that petrol prices would increase by 50 per cent., from SAR 0.60 (16 cents) to SAR 0.90 (24 cents) for a litre of high-grade gasoline.
-The fiscal balance programme anticipates further gradual increases in energy, water, and electricity prices over the next four years (see "-Fiscal Balance Programme" above).
+The budget report also anticipated further gradual increases in energy, water, and electricity prices over the next five years.